imagej/imagej.github.io/_pages/help/editing/index.md

 1. `git add path/to/your-page-name.md` This step stages your changes to be commited
 2. `git commit path/to/your-page-name.md` Note: you will not be prompted to enter a commit message.
 Our usership uses imperative tense, i.e. "Add new page xzy"
-3. `git push` Your new page or edits will not be pushed to the master branch of the repository.
+3. `git push` Your new page or edits will not be pushed to the main branch of the repository.

-[This guide](https://rogerdudler.github.io/git-guide/) provides further explanations on the above steps, as well as how to keep your local repository up-to-date with the master with `git pull`.
+[This guide](https://rogerdudler.github.io/git-guide/) provides further explanations on the above steps, as well as how to keep your local repository up-to-date with the remote with `git pull`.